-Visitors must get a parking pass from the University Visitor's Center and must make an appointment if you wish to speak with a program director.
+Visitors are asked to make an appointment in advance if they wish to speak with a program director.
+When visiting, visitors will need a parking pass or to park in metered spaces.
+Visitor parking information is best reviewed in advance.
 Campus maps will direct you to Lee Hall.
 Campus tours are arranged by the University Visitor's Center.

 Since 1958, Lee Hall, named for program founder Rudolph E. Lee, has been home to the School of Architecture.
 Lee Hall is a complex of buildings and additions.
 Lee I is the 1958 building, designed by Harlan McClure.
 Lee II was added in the 1970s and 90s.
 Lee III, designed by Tom Phifer, opened in 2012.
 Room numbers in Lee Hall indicate which part of the building the room is located.
 For example, Lee 1-111 is the large auditorium, Room 111, in Lee I. Click here to download a map of Lee Hall